Quality Management Program and Resources

 - Evidence-based hospital referral.

-- Safe practices score based on National Quality Forum (NQF) standards.
+- Safe practices score based on National Quality Forum standards.

 As appropriate, PCPs provide care for Health Net members who have behavioral health diagnoses.
-Health Net also offers behavioral services from MHN providers.
+Health Net offers behavioral services from MHN providers.
+MHN is Health Net’s behavioral health administrator.
 Practitioners and providers may refer members for behavioral health services or members can self-refer by calling MHN at the phone number on their Health Net ID cards.

 Coordination of care is fundamental to the member’s well-being.
 PCP offices that receive information from other medical or behavioral health specialists are encouraged to document the information in the member’s medical record and review relevant information with the member at his or her next primary care visit.